UTS-eResearch/heurist2ro-crate/README.md

   -d, --domain [domain]                A prefix for the dataset IDs (default: "test") -o, --out [out]                      Output directory in which to write the new ro-crate (default: "new_crate") -b, --baseCrate [RO-Crate template]  Basic RO-Crate metadata file into which data should be added (default: "test_data/template-ro-crate-metadata.json")
-  -f, --files [files]                  Data directory from which to copy files (default: "test_data/files") -h, --help                           output usage information
+  -f, --files [files]                  Data directory from which to copy files -h, --help                           output usage information
 ```